-To get a better idea of what radios are talking about, I crawl all >14k radio shows uploaded to edaa.in, a platform where community radios can upload and exchange content.
-10 The shows were uploaded from 2011 to 2019 with the median show having been uploaded in early 2014.
-Using Google's Speech-to-Text API and Google Translate, I transcribe and translate 5,869 shows from 95 stations that uploaded content to the website.
-11 After cleaning the transcripts, Latent Dirichlet allocation (LDA) is applied to identify topics (Blei et al., 2003).
+To gain a clearer understanding of the topics discussed by radio stations, I crawl all >14k radio shows uploaded to edaa.in, a platform where community radios can upload and exchange content.11 The shows were uploaded from 2011 to 2019 with the median show having been uploaded in early 2014.
+Using Google's Speech-to-Text API and Google Translate, I transcribe and translate 5,869 shows from 95 stations that uploaded content to the website.12 After cleaning the transcripts, Latent Dirichlet allocation (LDA) is applied to identify topics (Blei et al., 2003).
 LDA is arguably the most widely used method for determining latent topics in a selection of documents.
 Intuitively, it treats each transcript as a mix of latent topics, where topics are probability distributions over terms.
 Each document is assumed to have been created by drawing from the distributions of these topics.
-Based on these assumptions, the terms, and the chosen number of topics, LDA estimates the topic distribution for each document and the term distribution for each topic (Hansen et al., 2018, provide a detailed description of LDA, including its underlying econometrics).
-12 The resulting topics are hand-labeled based on each topic's 15 most predictive terms (see Tables J.4 and J.5 in the appendix).
+Based on these assumptions, the terms, and the chosen number of topics, LDA estimates the topic distribution for each document and the term distribution for each topic (Hansen et al., 2018, provide a detailed description of LDA, including its underlying econometrics).13 The resulting topics are hand-labeled based on each topic's 15 most predictive terms (see Table J.4 in the appendix).